If you are logged in, your referral link [?] is automatically included below.

 The goal for the project was to "Increase the call center's industry-measured customer satisfaction rating from its current level (90th percentile = 75 percent) to the target level (90th percentile = 85 percent) by the end of the fourth quarter without increasing support costs."

 The business case was about "Increasing the new business growth from 1 percent to 4 percent (or better), which would increase the company's gross revenues by about $3 million.
-If the company can do this without increasing our support costs per call, it should be able to realize a net gain of at least $2 million."
+If the company can do this without increasing our support costs per call, it should realize a net gain of at least $2 million."

 Number of slides: 64